Looking for something else?

 Usually, Class A vehicles are fully loaded with all amenities and a large living space.

-Some class B vehicles may include a toilet or freshwater tanks but not always.
+Some Class B vehicles may include a bathroom or freshwater tanks but not always.
 Class B vehicles usually have basic cooking equipment, folding beds, and limited storage space.

-Class B vehicles are great for short term getaways.
+Class B vehicles are great for short-term getaways.

 Class C vehicles are a smaller version of the Class A motorhome.
 They are built on a truck or van cutaway chassis and operate on a gas-powered engine.

 The Class C motorhome generally has sleeping quarters above the cab and more sleeping space in the back.
-Some Class Cs also have a slide-out option that helps increase the living space when the motorhome is parked.
+Some Class Cs also have a slide-out option that helps increase the living space when the RV is parked.

-Class C vehicles come equipped with a good amount of facilities including a self-contained toilet, refrigerator, heating or AC and cooking facilities.
+Class C vehicles come equipped with a good amount of facilities including a self-contained bathroom, refrigerator, heating or AC, and cooking facilities.

-Class C vehicles are very versatile and are great for both short or long term getaways.
+Class C vehicles are very versatile and are great for both short- or long-term getaways.

-Our comparison tool will show you the specifications of each vehicle available to ensure you find a camper suitable for your needs.
+Our comparison tool will show you the specifications of each vehicle available to ensure you find an RV suitable for your needs.

-As in the rest of the US, free camping is only allowed in designated areas, which can include national parks, state parks, truck stops, or rest stops as well as certain parking lots with permission from the store manager.
+As in the rest of the US, dry camping is only allowed in designated areas, which can include national parks, state parks, truck stops, or rest stops as well as certain parking lots with permission from the store manager.

-Florida is home to numerous campgrounds and RV resorts, including the famous Fort Wilderness Campground at Disneyworld.
+Florida is home to numerous campgrounds and RV resorts, including the famous Fort Wilderness Campground at Walt Disney World.

-A night at an RV park can cost around$20–$80 (USD) per night.
+A night at an RV park can cost around $20–$80 (USD) per night.
 The sites are suitable for all vehicle types, from travel trailers to larger motorhomes.

 Yes, a large number of RV rental companies allow for one-way rentals.
 One-way rentals are not available on all routes and additional fees apply depending on the pick-up and drop-off location.